celtboy/UltrawideWindows/README.md

 # UltrawideWindows

 Expose useful shortcuts to manage windows in a ultrawide monitor and, in general, in a high resolution monitor.
 This solution is intended to be an easy-to-use middleground between the default behaviour and the tiling approach.

+This script based on an original idea by [Luca Moschella]( https://github.com/lucmos/UltrawideWindows.git ).

 ![](/docs/preview2.gif)
 ![](/docs/preview.gif)